Finnish Defence Forces: Total defence

-In all cases, the national objective is to keep the vital areas, especially the capital area in Finnish possession.
+In all cases, the national objective is to keep the vital areas, especially the Helsinki metropolitan area in Finnish possession.
 In other areas, the size of the country is used to delay and wear down the invader, until the enemy may be defeated in an area of Finnish choosing.
 The Army carries most of the responsibility for this task.

 The key wartime army units in 2015 are: